Opinions of Peter Belmont

 Iran had avoided “hot war” for a very long time by unresistingly enduring the long “soft war”.
 And then “hot war” came to Iran.

 In June, 2025, Israel and the USA attacked Iran in direct military action and, presumably to their great surprise, were soundly defeated.
 In a mere 12 days, Iran persuaded the USA and Israel to end their immediate attacks.
 The attacks ended, as did Iran’s responses, but there was no cease-fire and no end to hostilities.
-The enormous recent buildup of the USA’s “armada” of warships near Iran is a clear indication that the June war continues, in the USA’s view, in preparation and threat.
+The enormous recent buildup of the USA’s “armada” of warships near Iran is a clear indication that the June war continues, at least in preparation and threat, in the USA’s view.

 And on February 3, 2026, The USA retreated, moving its great aircraft carrier Abraham Lincoln 700 miles farther away from Iran.
 This seems to have been a response to a realization that Iran was not (or was no longer) a “paper tiger”.